Buharu/RPA_Training_Tutorials/README.md

 ## Main_Sort_Asc_Print_last_3_element_desc
 Given a list of countries as input, please sort the list in alphabetical order, then print out the first three values in descending order in the Output Panel.

-Note: Use this value for the List initialization: new List (of String) from {"Germany", "Spain", "Japan", "Brazil", "India", "China"}.
+Note: Use this value for the List initialization: {"Germany", "Spain", "Japan", "Brazil", "India", "China"}.

 Activities used:
 * Invoke Method - Sort